Software Development (SWDV)

 SWDV 105 Introduction to Programming

-An introduction to the theory and practice of creating console and GUI applications.
-Design, coding, and documentation skills are taught as well as algorithmic problem-solving using visual objects and structured programming methods.
-PREREQ: Software Development major.
+An introduction to the theory and syntax of an object-oriented programming language.
+Design, coding, documentation, and critical thinking skills are taught as well as algorithmic problem-solving using top-down (stepwise refinement) techniques.
+PREREQ: Software Development major and program orientation.
 PRE/COREQ: SWDV 110 and placement into MATH 123 or concurrent enrollment in any GEM 3 course.
 (2 lecture hours, 4 lab hours, 4 credits)

 SWDV 110 Intermediate Programming